It’s that back-to-school time of year

 From being left out at playtime to receiving homework they can’t understand because it’s not accessible, visually impaired young people tell us that school life is a struggle.

 The Vision Foundation wants every blind and partially sighted child to be included and allowed to flourish in education.
-Please will you make a donation today to help us achieve this?
+Through your incredible fundraising, we are supporting children like Chloe to feel more positive about the future.

 Moving to secondary school was hard for Chloe, who has just turned 13 and was born deafblind.